Basque rural sports: Giza-abere probak (dragging games)

-Harri jasotzea (stone lifting)
+Harri-jasotzaileak (stone lifting)

+A harri-jasotzaile lifting the stone.

-The lifting of stones is one of the most widely known Basque rural sport outside the Basque Country, largely thanks to the prowess of Iñaki Perurena, a harrijasotzaile (stone-lifter) from Leitza, in Navarre, the first on record to lift stone over 300 kg.
+The lifting of stones is one of the most widely known Basque rural sports outside the Basque Country, largely thanks to the prowess of Iñaki Perurena, a harrijasotzaile (stone-lifter) from Leitza, in Navarre, the first on record to lift stone over 300 kg.

 There are usually two stone-lifters competing in each event, taking turns in one or several attempts, to perform the greatest possible number of lifts.
 A lift is considered complete when the stone has been properly balanced on the shoulder.

 The four types of stone most frequently used are rectangular, cylindrical, spherical and square and were established at the beginning of the 20th century.
 The stones are traditionally made of granite, their weight normally ranging from 100 to 212 kg.

 Together with aizkolaritza (wood chopping), stone lifting is another example a widely performed rural sport at local festivities all over the Basque Country.